What does COVID-19 mean for fragile primary health care systems and workforce?

 The New Normal

 Many more of PCI’s primary healthcare resources and services are now moving online as we adjust to some kind of ‘new normal’.
+In 2021 we launched the PCI Academy: a unique, accessible, blended learning offer for primary healthcare practitioners working globally.
 We need to be ready to work alongside partners to step up our response in support of depleted health systems with a laser sharp focus on already vulnerable groups – such as those living with chronic conditions.